Easter traffic crawls after three-car motorway crash, warnings for motorists escaping Auckland

 Easter holidaymakers are crawling in traffic on Auckland's Southern Motorway after a three-car crash this morning.

-It comes as the New Zealand Transport Agency issues travel warnings for people escaping the city.
+It comes as the New Zealand Transport Agency issues travel warnings for people leaving the city.

 It occurred about 10.30am near the Te Irirangi Drive off-ramp, and emergency services assisted.
 Traffic cleared about 11.50am.